awsdocs/aws-iot-docs/developerguide/custom-authorizer.md

 The period between policy refreshes\.
 When it lapses, the AWS policy engine reevaluates the policy documents and the AWS IoT Device Gateway invokes the Lambda function again to allow for policy changes\.
 The minimum value is 300 seconds, and the maximum value is 86,400 seconds\.

 Context
-Information derived after validating the token that is made available in [AWS IoT rules engine SQL statements](iot-substitution-templates.md) and [IAM/AWS IoT policy variables](iot-policy-variables.md)\.
+Information derived after validating the token that is made available in [AWS IoT rules engine SQL statements](https://docs.aws.amazon.com/iot/latest/developerguide/iot-substitution-templates.html) and [IAM/AWS IoT policy variables](https://docs.aws.amazon.com/iot/latest/developerguide/policy-variables.html)\.

 You must grant permission to the AWS IoT service principal to invoke the Lambda function that implements the custom authentication/authorization logic\.
-You can do this with the following AWS CLI command:
+You can do this with the following CLI command:

 aws lambda add\-permission \-\-function\-name *<lambda\_function\_name>* \-\-statement\-id *<unique\_identifier\_string>* \-\-action 'lambda:InvokeFunction' \-\-principal iot\.amazonaws\.com \-\-source\-arn arn:aws:iot:*<your\-aws\-region>*:*<account\_id>*: authorizer/*<authorizer\-name>*

-The add\-permission command takes the following parameters:
+The add\-permission CLI command takes the following parameters:

 `function-name`
 The name of the Lambda function to which you are granting invocation permission\.